krother/Python3_Basics_Tutorial/first_steps/recap.md

 ### Easy

-You have the following encoded value:
+You have the following variable:

     In [1]: code = 684